PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundary, while the existing efficiency fixture proves one graph-index build.
 The eventual phase needs a frozen ModelIR/layout/diagnostics context, three stable IDs, and one fresh shared scope per invocation.

+That cluster now uses `LateDequantUnaryFanoutContext` and three stable IDs in `passes/late_dequant_unary_fanout_orchestration.py`.
+Each builder creates one fresh scope shared by all three cleanup invocations.
+The historical helper is a four-line delegate at the same boundary.
+Stable-ID multiplicity preserves the moved occurrences alongside remaining direct runner calls, and the efficiency fixture now drives the explicit phase while observing one graph- index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow- import-blocked suites pass.
+Characterize the option-dependent transpose-unary fanout cluster and its shared scope next.